hotreloadjohn/practicegit/README.md

 ## item 1
 fadfaasdasd

-This is item 1. assigned to John
+This is item 1. assigned to Joel

 ## item 2